Kalmarr120/Kalmarr_NAI_Public/main_NAI_research_document.md

 Occult believes that Prose works well when you want to convey the same style in your outputs as in your entries.
 Prose may not be recommended without encapsulation unless you want that style to transfer to output.
 This will depend on how you use NAI, your patience, your desire to do creative writing, etc.

 Testing of regular prose did not yield success for my use case, either with out without scaffolding.
 I am not likely to try it again, at least until a larger model is released.
-Please see other sources, such as the NAI Discord #community-research channel, if you are looking for advice on how to format prose entries
+Please see other sources, such as the NAI Discord #community-research channel, if you are looking for advice on how to format prose entries.

 ## 3. Story Settings